ilyagr/jj/docs/contributing.md

 On recent versions of MacOS, the default linker Rust uses is already multi-threaded.
 It should use all the CPU cores without any configuration.

+#### Dealing with `XprotectService` on MacOS

+On recent versions of MacOS, linking is slowed down significantly by Apple's malware-detection software, `XProtectService`.

+- Adding `cargo` to the list does not help
+- Adding `tmux` to the list does help

 ## Previewing the HTML documentation